-The buzz that's accompanied Vail's new backcountry shop is all-telling, as there's really nothing quite like Cripple Creek Backcountry's space in Lionshead Village -- or really anywhere in the valley for that matter.
-The second of two locations -- the original is in Carbondale -- Cripple Creek offers a bit of everything for anyone looking to get into the backcountry -- and there's beer, via an on-premises bar tapping local suds.
+The buzz that accompanied Vail's backcountry shop (which officially opened for business in the winter of 2017) is all-telling, as there's really nothing quite like Cripple Creek Backcountry's space in Lionshead Village—or really anywhere in the valley for that matter.
+The second of two locations—the original is in Carbondale—Cripple Creek offers a bit of everything for anyone looking to get into the backcountry—and there's beer, via an on-premises bar tapping local suds.
 It's like a backcountry oasis in the heart of Lionshead 100 yards from the Eagle Bahn Gondola.

 It's an approach that seems to be working.
 The shop has hosted educational events with the Community Backcountry Project and the Colorado Avalanche Information Center, with more dates on the horizon to assemble Vail's backcountry community.
-They've also organized weekly, Monday morning skins -- with complimentary coffee -- up Vail Mountain, and monthly evening skins (this month's was a full moon skin on Vail Mountain).
+They've also organized group skins up Vail Mountain falling on each full moon of the season.

 And the tap?